dkauf42/bayota/README.md

 ```

 #### 3📓 Running from a jupyter notebook
-The approach to use in a notebook is the same as the python prompt.\
+The approach to use in a notebook is the same as the python prompt.
-Some example notebooks are provided in the bin/jnotebooks/ directory.

 #### 🧹 Cleaning up after intallation and runs